 Thursday, 13 July 2017 Daniel Chow

-The concept of Relative Sentiment means that when we look at current sentiment data, we need to also consider the sentiment data of the recent past before we can determine how good or bad current sentiment data is.
+Oil Sentiment Analysis.
+This document analyses the relative sentiment on Oil.
+This concept means that when we look at current sentiment data, we need to also consider the sentiment data of the recent past before we can determine how good or bad current sentiment data is.
 For example, if the past sentiment has been extremely bad for successive days and the sentiment today is not as bad, we will view this as a good sign and count the current sentiment as good even though the absolute value of the sentiment is not high.

 Indicators of Relative Sentiment

-As there are no indicators of Relative Sentiment available, we will look to build our own composite indicator of Relative Sentiment using raw sentiment data before using it to show sentiment Alpha on Crude Oil Futures.
+As there are no indicators of Relative Sentiment on oil available, we will look to build our own composite indicator of using raw Oil Sentiment Analysis data before using it to show sentiment Alpha on Crude Oil Futures.

 Indicators are used most frequently in Technical Analysis which is the process of using charts and indicators based on price and volume to predict the future movements of financial assets.